w3f/research/docs/Polkadot/protocols/block-production/SASSAFRAS.md

 Once the ticket is made anonymous, the next step is to publish it to the chain without revealing its origin.
 While fully anonymous methods tend to be costly, a simple scheme suffices to achieve the core objectives: each validator can send their ticket to a randomly chosen peer, who then submits it on-chain as a transaction.

 ## Plan
 In an epoch $e_m$, BABE randomness $r_m$ is used as the ring VRF input to generate a set of outputs, which are then published on-chain.
-Once finalized, these outputs are sorted, and their order determines the block production sequence for epoch $e_{m+2}$.
+Once finalized, these outputs are sorted, with their order determining the block production sequence for epoch $e_{m+2}$.

 ## Parameters
 * $V$: The set of nominated validators